kaedroho/wagtail/docs/advanced_topics/customisation/rich_text_internals.rst

 Editor widgets will often be unable to work directly with Wagtail's rich text format, and require conversion to their own native format.
 For Draftail, this is a JSON-based format known as ContentState (see `How Draft.js Represents Rich Text Data <https://medium.com/@rajaraodv/how-draft-js-represents-rich-text-data-eeabb5f25cf2>`_).
 Hallo.js and other editors based on HTML's ``contentEditable`` mechanism require valid HTML, and so Wagtail uses a convention referred to as "editor HTML", where the additional data required on link and embed elements is stored in ``data-`` attributes, for example: ``<a href="/contact-us/" data-linktype="page" data-id="3">Contact us</a>``.

-Wagtail provides two utility classes, ``wagtail.admin.rich_text.converters.contentstate.ContentstateConverter`` and ``wagtail.admin.rich_text.converters.editor_html.EditorHTMLConverter``, to perform conversions between rich text format and the native editor formats.
+Wagtail provides two utility classes, ``wagtail.core.admin.rich_text.converters.contentstate.ContentstateConverter`` and ``wagtail.core.admin.rich_text.converters.editor_html.EditorHTMLConverter``, to perform conversions between rich text format and the native editor formats.
 These classes are independent of any editor widget, and distinct from the rewriting process that happens when rendering rich text onto a template.

 Both classes accept a ``features`` list as an argument to their constructor, and implement two methods, ``from_database_format(data)`` which converts Wagtail rich text data to the editor's format, and ``to_database_format(data)`` which converts editor data to Wagtail rich text format.